 How RFID Technology Helps Domestic And Wild Animals

 Radio Frequency Identification (RFID) readers and tags are used to wirelessly identify objects.
 RFID solutions exist for a variety of industries, such as retail, government, and manufacturing; however, RFID readers are also being used to track tagged animals, both domesticated and in the wild.
-RFID technology can keep track of animals that are lost or endangered, and often plays a significant role in rescue and preservation efforts.
+RFID technology can keep track of animals that are lost or endangered.
+It often plays a significant role in rescue and preservation efforts.
 Here are a few of the many ways RFID readers can be used to track animals:

 Livestock and Farm Animals